This is My Song

 It was originally conceived as a documentary series presented by designer and writer Kevin McCloud that takes us into the heart of life’s great unfolding human stories, where ordinary families risk all to experiment with architecture, technology, and their own lifestyle.

-Now in its seventeenth year, Grand Designs is one of Channel 4’s biggest returnable factual series and has grown into a global phenomenon, selling in over 100 territories.
+Now in its nineteenth year, Grand Designs is one of Channel 4’s biggest returnable factual series and has grown into a global phenomenon, selling in over 100 territories.
 Apart from the TV series, the Grand Designs brand has also expanded to include books, a monthly magazine, architectural awards and a biannual exhibition, Grand Designs Live.

 You’re Fired is the companion show to The Apprentice.
 Hosted by Rhod Gilbert, business experts and celebrities appear weekly to discuss the outgoing candidates’ performance.
 It airs immediately after The Apprentice on BBC Two.